wp-plugins/amazon-auto-links/readme.txt

 * Fixed: warning messages, undefined index, which appeared in the debug mode when the Delete Selected Units button was pressed.

 = 1.2.0 - 02/12/2013 =
-* Fixed: some lines of code which caused warning messages when the WordPress debug mode is turned on.
+* Fixed: some lines of code which caused warning messages when the WordPress debug mode was turned on.
-* Added: the ability to clean up once-off events upon plugin deactivation.
+* Added: the ability to clean up remaining once-off events upon plugin deactivation.
 * Added: the option to disable product links per unit basis on certain pages including the home page.
-* Fixed: a bug that url cloak had not been working since v1.1.9.
+* Fixed: a bug that url cloak had not been working as of 1.1.9.

 = 1.1.9 - 01/24/2013 =
 * Updated: the Japanese localization file.